bra1nDump/ai-task-vscode/docs/use-cases.md

 - Making a decision where to pass the entire session object and where to extract the configuration only
 - Updating ca sites
 - Potentially moving other configuration like thanks into the existing configuration object on the session now

+# DEMO WORTHY file system refactor to use node apis instead of vscode  apis